Testing decaying dark matter models as a solution to the $S_8$ tension with the thermal Sunyaev-Zel'dovich effect: Cosmological analysis

 \section{Cosmological analysis}

 We use the measurement of the SZ angular power spectrum in T22 to explain the $S_8$ tension and constrain the DDM model.
-In the analysis, the SZ measurement is compared to the theoretical prescription, including the DDM model explained in Sect. \ref{sec:theory}.
+In our cosmological analyses, this SZ measurement is also combined with other low-redshift probes of BAO+SNIa.
+These measurements are compared to the theoretical prescription with the DDM model described in Sect. \ref{sec:theory}.